rse-aunz/rse-aunz.github.io/code-of-conduct.md

 ## The short version
 If you have a question about the code of conduct or wish to report misconduct, please email the appropriate contact:
-- For the RSE Asia Australia Unconference please contact paula [dot] martinez [at] ardc.edu.au
+- For the RSE Asia Australia Unconference please contact mosbergen [dot] r [at] wehi.edu.au
 - For any other situation, please contact the co-chairs of the Steering Committee of the the RSE Association of Australia and New Zealand rse-nz-au+managers [at] googlegroups.com

 Be kind to others.
 Do not insult or put down others.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for this community.